Suicide attack: Suicide by cop

+Suicide by cop, also known as suicide by police or law-enforcement-assisted suicide, is a term used to define a death, intended as suicide, for which a person attempts to provoke police.
+The phenomenon, as described in some sources, involves an allegedly suicidal person deliberately behaving in a threatening manner with intent to provoke law enforcement to kill them.
+The concept arose in the United States.
+The terminology has now spread to other places such as Canada, Australia, and non-English-speaking countries such as Austria.

-The first attackers who killed themselves
+First suicide attacks (attackers who killed themselves)

 Several different events have been described as the first suicide attack in different sources.

-The oldest story that is widely described as a suicide attack or martyrdom operation in modern sources is the biblical story of Samson's destruction of the Philistine temple in Gaza in Judges 16:30.
+The oldest story that is widely described as a suicide attack in modern sources is the biblical story of Samson's destruction of the Philistine temple in Gaza in Judges 16:30.

 A study by German scholar Arata Takeda analyzes analogous behavior represented in literary texts from the antiquity through the 20th century, these being Ajax, Samson Agonistes, The Robbers, and The Just Assassins.
 The study concluded "that suicide bombings are not the expressions of specific cultural peculiarities or exclusively religious fanaticisms.
 Instead, they represent a strategic option of the desperately weak who strategically disguise themselves under the mask of apparent strength, terror, and invincibility".

-Other writers have also interpreted Samson's death as suicide attack.
-A few have compared him to the hijackers who were responsible for the September 11 attacks.
+Other writers have also interpreted Samson's death as a suicide attack.

 An article in BBC Arabic claimed the Sicarii were the first group to carry out suicide attacks.
 In September 2023 the BBC responded to a complaint, deleted the Sicarii and reworded the second example so that the revised article called the Order of Assassins (Ismaeli Shia) the first.
 However, both groups were killed by their opponents (see above).

-1386 in Switzerland
+Arnold von Winkelried (1386 in Switzerland)

 Arnold von Winkelried was considered a hero in the Swiss struggle for independence for sacrificing himself at the Battle of Sempach in 1386.

-1780 in India
+Kuyili (1780 in India)

 In 1780, an Indian woman named Kuyili applied ghee and oil onto her body and set herself ablaze.
 She then jumped into an armoury of the East India Company, causing it to explode.
 This suicide attack helped to secure victory for her queen, Velu Nachiyar, in the battle.

+Historical evidence about her life is scarce, relying primarily on folk songs and oral histories due to her marginalized Arunthathiyar or Sambavar background.